 You’ve changed your mind about something you bought

 If you have changed your mind for any reason about something you bought online you have the right to cancel up to 14 days from when your purchase was delivered.
 If you are coming close to the end of the 14 days you need to act quickly and advise the business that you wish to cancel.
 You then have a further 14 days to return the item.
 You may have to pay for the cost of returning it.
-If you bought goods that are customised especially for you, such as a piece of jewellery that you had engraved, or goods that were sealed for health or hygiene reasons, such as underwear or cosmetics, you don’t have the right to change your mind, but you still have your rights if the goods are faulty.
+If you bought goods that are customised especially for you, such as a piece of jewellery that you had engraved, or goods that were sealed which are not suitable for return due to for health protection or hygiene reasons and you unsealed the goods after delivery, this could apply to items such as underwear or cosmetics, you may not have the right to change your mind, but you still have your rights if the goods are faulty.

 You should receive your refund within 14 days of cancellation.
 A business can wait to refund you until they receive the item or have proof of return postage.

 What you bought never arrived